goabstract/Marketing-for-Engineers/README.md

 * [How To Make Your First $1,000 with Reddit Ads](http://ryanluedecke.com/reddit-ads/) by Ryan Luedecke.
 It's an old, but super informative tutorial.

 Useful tools:
+* [Later](https://laterforreddit.com/) helps to schedule your posts to Reddit and cross-post your link to other subreddits.
+Tool has free option.
+* [Subreddit Analysis Tool from Later](https://dashboard.laterforreddit.com/analysis/).
+It's a free tool.
+* [Reddit Insight](http://www.redditinsight.com/) is an analytics tool for real-time post tracking, single user tracking and other data analysis.

 ### LinkedIn